KwiiKss/EasySave-1.0/README.md

 * EasySave 1.1 - Not Yet

 ### Graphic version
-* EasySave 2.0 - Not Yet
+* EasySave 2.0 - In Progress
 * EasySave 3.0 - Not Yet

 ======